BARRIO TELEVISION at BIPOC Media Conference, Kaleidoscope Live! in Charlotte, NC

 Documentary filmmaker, Christina DiPasquale, and Centro Library Manager, Aníbal Arocho, discuss the groundbreaking PBS series executive produced and hosted by Humberto Cintrón, Realidades.

-Barrio Television announces that it is now one of two projects—chosen from a global pool of applicants—to be awarded a full scholarship for UnionDocs’ Early Production Lab
+Barrio Television announces that it is now one of two projects—chosen from a global pool of applicants—to earn a full scholarship for UnionDocs’ Early Production Lab.

 Free Press is joined by Christina DiPasquale, Heads Up!, Ivanhoe Sol, La DePaulia, Lyons Recorder and more for a conversation about the ways community members are coming together to address gaps in local news.

-Barrio Television Director Christina DiPasquale Named Senior Fellow at University of New Hampshire’s Carsey School of Public Policy
+Barrio Television Director Christina DiPasquale earned a senior fellowship and grant from University of New Hampshire’s Carsey School of Public Policy for her research on the film.

 The American Archive of Public Broadcasting reviewed filmmaker Christina DiPasquale’s request to make more episodes of Realidades public and added dozens more of the series programs free and streaming online.